srobo/ops-manual/internal-structure/marketing-team.md

 ## Purpose

 The marketing team are responsible for attracting new sponsors, competitor teams and volunteers.
-This includes, but is not limited to:
+Their work includes, but is not limited to:

 * managing website content
 * making effective use of social media channels